gavi210/SMaE_Exercise/Code/README.md

 | 171                   | The method 'getTransferInput(String)' has a cyclomatic complexity of 15.                                                          | CyclomaticComplexity         | Reduce cyclomatic complexity                                  | 1           |
 | 175                   | Position literals first in String comparisons                                                                                     | LiteralsFirstInComparisons   | Swap comparison                                               | 3           |

+## Summary of Recomendations

+Defects found in the code belongs mainly to 3 categories: Logic, Code Clarity and Ease of Modification.
+For each category, follows a summary of the reccomendations:
+- **Logic**: to improve code quality the developer should remove erroneous constructors, should make customerNumber and customerPin final and should provide a mean for the user to terminate the banking operations
+- **Code Clarity**: to improve code quality, method's names should be made more explicative and coherent with the implementation
+- **Ease of Modification**: to improve code quality, method's functionalities should be split into submethods, so to increase code reusability and code decoupling.

+## Review Time and Defects Found
+The student Maximilian Huwyler spent 2h reviewing and improving the code.
+First 1h were spent improving the code using assisted by the automatic tool PMD.
+Afterwards 1h were spent reviewing the code manually.
+The student Riccardo Rigoni spent 2h reviewing the code: 1.5h for the manual review and 0.5h for the automatic.

+As could be noticed from the tables above the automatic tool succeedes in finding subdle errors, such as ***unused declaration*** or ***local variable could be made final*** and missing documentation.
+Checking coding style with automated tools can be tedious, because fixing an error with one's own style could still be insufficient for the tool, leading to another additional review step.
+Such a tool could be recommended to use before the manual review to find sudble errors and checking best practices, so one doesn't have to focus on them during manual review, which is time intensive.
+If such tool are used reoccuring spending time on customizing the rulesets is advised to avoid unnecessary warnings.

+Manual review allows to discover more complicated defects like possible security threats (**customerNumber** modifiable) and bad architectural design.
+Through manual review defects can be found, which wouldn't have been detected by the automatic tool.
+This makes the process of manual review indispendable compared to automatic review.

+From our investigation it cannot be concluded whether doing a review assisted by an automatic tool before the manual review can save significant time.
+Combining the two reviews together altough, allows to capture as much errors as possible within the code.

+# Running the Project
 To run the project\
 1.Download all the code files (total 3)\
 2.Store them in a single folder\